 Jenny Sanders is a Senior Lecturer in Social Sciences (Student Academic Experience).
 This role involves leading on School level activities such as induction, engagement and CERT Mentors.
 She also leads the module Health, Social Care and Crime on BA Health and Social Care Induction, as well as supervisor Dissertations.

 Jenny is the Lead for Academic Irregularities in the Department of Social Work, Care and Community, providing staff and students with information and support around understanding Turnitin, using Dropbox and good academic practice.

 In 2020 Jenny received the Vice Chancellor's Teaching Award, and was noted for her innovative use of technology in teaching and learning.
 She has seen been involved with reviewing VCTA applications and observing applicant's teaching sessions.
-Jenny also reviews internal Advance HE Fellowship applications.
+Jenny also reviews internal Advance HE Fellowship and Ethics applications.

 Upon completion of her MSc Forensic Psychology, Jenny progressed from Bank Support Worker to Temporary Manager of a residential care home for adults with learning disability and Autism spectrum conditions.
 During this time she completed her Leadership Diploma gaining Registered Manager’s Status.

 Jenny entered academia in 2013, working for a charity delivering Health and Social Care qualifications.
 She then joined Staffordshire University where she was Programme Advisor and developed the BSc Health and Social Care course.
 Moving to De Montfort University in 2015, Jenny became Deputy Programme Lead and co-lead for the revalidation of BSc Health and Wellbeing in Society course.
 She has Senior Fellow of the Higher Education Academy status.